Research Experience for Undergraduates

 Each week, all interns will participate in research activities, a career development activity, discussions outlining their research progress, and visit regional companies and a national laboratory.
 The summer will culminate with an oral or poster presentation of each intern’s research results at the annual Northeast Ohio Undergraduate Research Symposium.

 Support for Summer 2019 (11 weeks) is $7,500 ($5,500 is paid directly to student, $2000 is allocated directly to on-campus housing and related expenses including up to $400 to cover actual travel-to-campus expenses.)
 The internships are sponsored by the National Science Foundation, The University of Akron, and corporate sponsors.
 To be eligible for the stipends, participants must be citizens or permanent residents of the U.S. Self-funded international students are encouraged to apply with the proof of financial support.

-The College of Polymer Science and Polymer Engineering is located in the Goodyear Polymer Center and the Polymer Engineering Academic Center.
-The college has 86 research laboratories with state-of-the-art research instrumentation in NMR spectroscopy, chromatography, thermal analysis, rheooptics, x-ray diffraction, electron microscopy, and molecular biology.
+The School of Polymer Science and Polymer Engineering is located in the Goodyear Polymer Center and the Polymer Engineering Academic Center.
+The school has 86 research laboratories with state-of-the-art research instrumentation in NMR spectroscopy, chromatography, thermal analysis, rheooptics, x-ray diffraction, electron microscopy, and molecular biology.

 - Current full-time enrollment in a U.S. college or university

 - Completion of basic course work in chemistry, biology and physics